dgaydukov/cert-ocpjp11/files/LowLatency.md

 Object Resurrection - a process where you "resurrect" java object that is chosen for garbage collection.
 Java has two different mechanisms for reacting to the deallocation of an object.
 The older mechanism, using `finalize`, runs a particular method just before the object is deallocated.
 The new mechanism, using `PhantomReference`, instead allows you to run a particular method just after the object is deallocated.
 The idea is before object is garbage collected, JVM would run `finalize` where we would have access to `this` and can reassign this object to some variable, and know it's accessible once again, and can't be garbage collected.
 But this is not the best approach, so JVM is deprecating `finalize` method, and instead encourage to use `PhantomReference`.
 Here object already is removed by GC, but you merely notified about it, so you can do some clean up, but not able to actually "resurrect" the object.

 ### Garbage collector
+There are 2 GC approach:
+* reference count (python, perl) - for each read/write operation we count number of references, and increment/decrement it, so we know if for any object we have 0 or more references
+  * pros: memory can be reclaimed as soon as count is 0 for any object
+  * cons: all read/write operation bear overhead, count should be atomic to prevent race condition, problem with cyclic data structure
+* tracing GC (java) - GC happens when system need more memory
+  * GC traces reachable objects starting from root object
+  * mark-and-sweep is popular tracing algo

 You can get current default GC by running this command: `java -XX:+PrintCommandLineFlags -version` - this would print default JVM settings, including default GC that would be running with your JVM. in JLS there is no info about garbage collection, so it totally depends upon VM implementation Viewing GC logs (using GCViewer tool):